 Brick Pavers, Stone & Concrete Patios

 Treasured Earth builds backyard patios, stone walkways, kitchens and courtyards in just about any style you can imagine.
-We incorporate brick pavers, natural stone, stamped concrete, exposed aggregate concrete, gravel - whatever your tastes and budget call for.
+We incorporate brick pavers, natural stone, gravel - whatever your tastes and budget call for.

 Patios from Ann Arbor and Saline to Milford and Plymouth

 We install custom patio projects throughout Southeast Michigan.
 From a simple stone patio and fire pit, to full outdoor recreation areas, we can help you build your dream weekend escape!